 Overall there just isn’t too much to do in this city.
-Granted, there isn’t much to do in most cities, but for the population of Cebu City you would expect more to be going on.
+Granted, there isn’t much to do in most cities, but for the population of this city you would expect more to be going on.

 The main nightlife place is Mango Square which is one of the weirder nightlife places around.
-In one small complex with a handful of discos you find the hookers, ladyboys in Cebu City, and sex tourists all hanging out at the same place where the local kids party.
+In one small complex with a handful of discos you find the hookers, ladyboys, and guys looking for sex all hanging out at the same place where the local kids party.